NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 * Export and load PCA results as Earth Engine assets
 * Compare original hyperspectral bands with PCA-transformed data
 * Interpret the information content in different principal components
+* Understand some basic troubleshooting steps in case you run into errors

 ## Requirements
  * An Earth Engine account.
 You can sign up for an Earth Engine account here: https://earthengine.google.com/register/